dsscollection/git-github-for-stats/README.md

 [Git](http://git-scm.com) is a **version control system**.
 Its original purpose was to help groups of developers work collaboratively on big software projects.
 Git manages the evolution of a set of files -- called a **repository** or **repo** -- in a sane, highly structured way.
 It is like the "Track Changes" feature from Microsoft Word, but more rigorous, powerful, and scaled up to multiple files.

-Git has been re-purposed by the data science community (Ram 2013; Bartlett 2016; Perez-Riverol 2016).
+Git has been re-purposed by the data science community (Ram 2013; Bartlett 2016; Perez-Riverol et al. 2016).
 We use it to manage the motley collection of files that make up typical data analytical projects, which consist of data, figures, reports, and, yes, source code.
 Even those who identify more as statistician than data scientist generally have a similar mix of files that are the artifacts of a project.

 A lone ranger, working on a single computer, can benefit from adopting version control.
 But not nearly enough to justify the pain of installation and workflow upheaval.
 There are much easier ways to get versioned back ups of files, if that's all you're worried about.